JetBrains/kotless/README.md

 And that's the whole setup!

-Now you can create you first serverless application with Kotless DSL:
+Now you can create your first serverless application with Kotless DSL:

 ```kotlin
 @Get("/")